noice-com/developer-assignment/README.md

 - Service should be horizontally scalable and it needs to be runnable on multiple instances with different users connecting to different processes (tip: you can for example use something like Nats or Redis for the service to service communication)
 - Expose an interface usable from a modern browser
 - Easy to run two instances of the server and all its dependencies (tip: docker-compose)
-- Doesn't need to be production-ready but please follow standard quality practices
+- Doesn't need to be production-ready but please follow standard quality practices (code structure, testing)

 #### Nice to have